ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 errors.

-Once both aggregate shares are successfully obtained, the Leader responds to subsequent HTTP POST requests to the collection job with HTTP status code 200 OK and a body consisting of a `Collection`:
+Once both aggregate shares are successfully obtained, the Leader responds to subsequent HTTP GET requests to the collection job with HTTP status code 200 OK and a body consisting of a `Collection`:

 ~~~